-- Must be directly hired by the recipient, not a subrecipient. - Devote at least 90 percent level of effort to the project (0.9 full-time equivalent position). - Minimum of seven (7) years of professional experience in project management and managing operational and administrative duties for USG-funded projects or other donor-funded projects of similar complexity. - Knowledgeable about Mexico's labor reform, the USMCA, and the current state of labor relations in the country. - Proven experience establishing and maintaining systems for managing project operations, including overseeing the preparation and submission of project deliverables, stakeholder and risk management processes, cost and schedule controls, and sustainability planning and implementation. - Demonstrated experience using adaptive management, evidence, and innovation approaches to lead USG-funded projects or other donor-funded projects of similar complexity.
+- Must be directly hired by the recipient, not a subrecipient. - Devote at least 90 percent level of effort to the project (0.9 full-time equivalent position). - Must be fluent in English - Minimum of seven (7) years of professional experience in project management and managing operational and administrative duties for USG-funded projects or other donor-funded projects of similar complexity.
+Experience establishing and maintaining systems for managing project operations.